L3MON4D3/LuaSnip/README.md

 Check out [the doc](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#loaders) for a general explanation of the loaders and their benefits.
 The following list serves only as a short overview.

-- **Vscode-like**: To use existing vs-code style snippets from a plugin (eg. [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)) simply install the plugin and then add
+- **VS Code-like**: To use existing VS Code style snippets from a plugin (eg. [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)) simply install the plugin and then add
     ```lua
     require("luasnip.loaders.from_vscode").lazy_load()
     ```